Sound8th-A

 • Connects to the stomach

-It is called the voice box because it contains the vocal cords, which are the essential structures that vibrate to produce the voice.
+The larynx is called the voice box because it contains the vocal cords, which vibrate to produce sound for speech.

 • Pinna